 Program Overview

 The Master of Arts in Sport Management is composed of 36 semester credit hours and builds on the college’s successful Bachelor of Arts in Sport Management.
 The program will be delivered in an entirely online format and is intended for working adults who wish to advance in their careers in sport management.
-The program includes core coursework in applied sport management skills; research methods for sport management; fitness and health promotion/management; sport in a diverse society; sport ethics and law; sport finance and economics; strategic sport marketing.
-Students will also be able to choose electives from administrative, sport media and human resources tracks.
 The program culminates in a capstone project.
-Students will have the option to complete a research thesis or in-depth case study.
+Students will have the option to complete a research thesis or in-depth applied project.
 Regardless of the final product, students will be required to pull information from various sources, generate a thorough report, and present their findings publicly.

 Degree Requirements